 Why should you measure your inventory shrinkage?

 You never want to lose products due to theft or administrative mistakes.
 Closely tracking shrinkage assures that you have visibility over your inventory, and gives you an opportunity to find solutions to ill-natured behavior like theft.

 How can you improve your inventory shrinkage?

 How you handle shrinkage depends entirely on its source.
 If it’s theft, then perhaps you should consider improved store security as traffic increases.
 Employee theft?
 Consider setting up procedures like bag checks.
 Enhancing and automating your processes can also help prevent inventory-related administrative errors.
 A POS system can also help with inventory management.

-Now you know both how much inventory you need to buy (read this if you need a refresher), and how to calculate how much money your inventory makes for your shop.
+Now you know both how much inventory you need to buy, and how to calculate how much money your inventory makes for your shop.
 That’s a big step towards making every season your best one yet.